Mvp-Evan/text-mining_assignment/README.md

 ```terminal
 python main.py --model LSTM --run_type predict --device mps
 ```
 When you run predict mode, you will be required to input the sentence you want to predict.
 After you input the sentence, the model will print the prediction result.
+In prediction result, `r` is the Relation Extraction result.

 # Possible issues
 - If you meet issues with `***.npy file not found` or `***.json file not found`, please run `main.py` with parameter `--need_generate_data True` to generate the data in advance.